jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 ### Product-specific operator notes and metadata ‘born-on-dates’:

-There are two historical Tweet APIs that enable searching the entire archive of publicly available Tweets.
-One is a job-based, batched process that can provide Tweets at scale.
-The others are APIs that enable instant searching from that archive.
+There are two historical Tweet APIs that enable searching the entire archive of publicly available Tweets:
++ Search Tweet APIs: enable instant searching from that archive.
++ Batched historical API: job-based, batched process that can provide Tweets at scale.
+See [this guide] for help with deciding which historical API is right for you.

 #### Native media